Grayling Angling

 Go forth and angle

-In summary, if you are looking for the most sporting and beautiful game fish in the country then look no further than the Lady of the Stream!
+So, if you are looking for the most sporting and beautiful game fish in the country then look no further than the Lady of the Stream!
 Many waters offer day ticket fishing especially after the trout/salmon seasons have ended.

 There are even places in the South where you can fish the top chalkstreams for a fraction of the cost you would pay during the trout season.
 And in the Midlands, Wales, North of England and Scotland there are many reasonably priced day ticket waters.